Tinkerforge/generators/vbnet/readme.txt

-The Visual Basic .NET bindings consist of a library (.dll) for all Tinkerforge Bricks and Bricklets (Tinkerforge.dll), the C# source of the DLL (in source/) and all available Visual Basic .NET examples (in examples/).
+This ZIP contains a Visual Basic .NET library (.dll) for all Tinkerforge Bricks and Bricklets (Tinkerforge.dll), the source of the library (in source/) and all available Visual Basic .NET examples (in examples/).

 As an example we will compile the Stepper Brick configuration example with the Visual Basic .NET Compiler (VBNC) that comes with Mono.
 Create a new